SystemsApproach/ops/arch.rst

 The edge cloud, which in Aether is called ACE (Aether Connected Edge), is a Kubernetes-based cluster similar to the one shown in :numref:`Figure %s <fig-hw>` of Chapter 1.
-It is a substrate that consists of one or more server racks interconnected by a leaf-spine switching fabric, with an SDN control plane (denoted SD-Fabric) managing the fabric.
+It is a platform that consists of one or more server racks interconnected by a leaf-spine switching fabric, with an SDN control plane (denoted SD-Fabric) managing the fabric.

-As shown in :numref:`Figure %s <fig-ace>`, ACE hosts two additional microservice-based subsystems on top of this substrate; they collectively implement *5G-Connectivity-as-a-Service*.
+As shown in :numref:`Figure %s <fig-ace>`, ACE hosts two additional microservice-based subsystems on top of this platform; they collectively implement *5G-Connectivity-as-a-Service*.
 The first subsystem, SD-RAN, is an SDN-based implementation of the 5G Radio Access Network (RAN).
 It controls the small cell base stations